BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 You can find instructions on how to use my Dialog Timeline updater in the Using the Timeline Updater tab, as well as on the Nexusmods page for the tool.

-The Summary tab offers a bit more explanation on how these files work, the Anatomy of a Dialog Timeline tab explains the structure of the files overall, the Documentation tab will break down the different EffectComponents in the files, the How to Edit tab will go over editing the files, and the Emotions Quick Ref tab lists out the expression rigs used by the game, with the ID and variation numbers you'll need to reference them in the files.
+The Summary tab offers a bit more explanation on how these files work, the Anatomy of a Dialog Timeline tab explains the structure of the files overall, the Effect Components tab will break down the different EffectComponents in the files, the How to Edit tab will go over editing the files, and the Emotions Quick Ref tab lists out the expression rigs used by the game, with the ID and variation numbers you'll need to reference them in the files.

 ## Tab {.tabset}